-Sophrology is a mental well-being practice combining simple relaxation, breathing, gentle movement and visualisation to help you balance mind and body on the spot and feel empowered in today’s ever-changing circumstances.
+Sophrology is a stress-management and self-discovery method combining simple relaxation, breathing, gentle movement and visualisation to help balance mind and body on the spot and feel empowered in today’s ever-changing circumstances.

-Sophrology empowers you to feel calm and grounded even in stressful situations, helping you with anxiety, gaining more restful sleep, and unlocking your inner potential to reach your goals and transform your life one day at a time.
+Sophrology equips you with a toolkit for modern life that empowers you to feel calm and grounded even in daily stressful situations, helping you with anxiety, gaining more restful sleep, and unlocking your inner potential to reach your goals and transform your life one day at a time.

-Sophrology was founded by Professor Caycedo, a Spanish neuropsychiatrist, in the 1960’s to offer a gentle therapeutic approach for his patients, drawing from his experience as a neuropsychiatrist, his studies into Greek philosophy, phenomenology and autogenic training, and his travels to India, Tibet and Japan to study yoga, Zen and Buddhism.
+Sophrology was founded by Dr Alfonso Caycedo, a Spanish neuropsychiatrist and medical doctor in the 1960s to offer a gentle therapeutic approach to improve the quality of life of his patients.
+He drew from his experience as a neuropsychiatrist, his studies into Greek philosophy, phenomenology and psychological concepts, and his travels to India, Tibet and Japan to study yoga, Japanese Zen and Tibetan Buddhism.

 In light of this holistic vision, Sophrology is a combined word from the Greek roots: harmony (Sos), consciousness (Phren) and study or science (Logos).
 Therefore, Sophrology means ‘the science of consciousness in harmony’.
 Derived from Plato’s ‘sophrosyne’, a concept that includes a state of harmony in mind, body and soul, bringing a sense of tranquillity.